 Pets: Baal-Hadad owns two bulls of extra-ordinary power named Seris (“day”) and Hurris (“night”).
 They can pull his chariot through the air with a semblance of flying.

 Comments: This bio involves Baal-Hadad as he appears in the Marvel and DC Universes.

-Several of the aspects of Baal’s life later turn up in other myths, namely Osiris slain by Seth and trapped in the afterlife, Cronus getting overthrown by Zeus; Persephone trapped in the underworld after eating the food of the dead; Zeus captured by Typhon and rescued by the Fates and (where Ullikummis is concerned) Achilles’ weakness in his ankles.
+Several of the aspects of Baal’s life later turn up in other myths, namely Osiris slain by Seth and trapped in the afterlife, Cronus getting overthrown by Zeus, Persephone trapped in the underworld after eating the food of the dead, Zeus captured by Typhon and rescued by the Fates and (where Ullikummis is concerned) Achilles’ weakness in his ankles.
 In some texts, it has been theorized that that myths of the Greeks were actually handed down versions of the Sumerians.

-The Sumerians are considered the oldest of all human empires, although even the Egyptians just as ancient.
+The Sumerians are considered the oldest of all human empires, although the Egyptians are just as ancient.
 The Sumerians were overthrown by the Babylonians and then by the Assyrians.
 There was then an interim as several races kept preventing each other from developing an empire as great as the previous rules.
 This includes the Hittites, Hurrians, Canaanites, Phoenicians, and Philistines.
-The Greeks and the resulting Roman Empire subjugated them all and made the region part of what later became the Byzantine Empire, later conquered by the Turks as part of the Ottoman Empire and now known as Iraq.
+The Greeks and the resulting Roman Empire subjugated them all and made the region part of what later became the Byzantine Empire, later conquered by the Turks as part of the Ottoman Empire now known as Iraq.